YetiTool/easycut-smartbench/README.md

 At the terminal prompt, type the following, in order:

-cd easycut-smartbench
+*cd easycut-smartbench

-git pull
+*git pull

-git checkout rf_testing
+*git checkout rf_testing

-cd
+*cd

 (this line begins with a dot)

-./easycut-smartbench/ansible/templates/ansible-start.sh
+*(this line begins with a dot) ./easycut-smartbench/ansible/templates/ansible-start.sh

 Once ansible has finished running and the prompt returns (approx. 2 minutes)

-sudo reboot
+*sudo reboot

 Return to the command prompt **as before** via system tools > exit software, Alt+F2 and log in.

 Setup is now complete!

-see document [conducting tests](https://docs.google.com/document/u/0/d/1DsyZU7npphEjtpr5yUsa7zDPyRel4QevcljHVNDHfYI/edit) to begin testing.
+See below to begin testing!

 ## Debugging